Methodology & Sources

 Note: We separate this into "Solo Revenue" (for Non-Employers) and "Payroll per Location" (for Employer businesses) so you can set realistic expectations based on your business model.

-"Growth Trend"
+"Growth Rate"

 How to Read It: